SuperMiaw/one_time_sync/README.md

 Automation
 ----------
 - Set-up cron properly to run and kill the program at the wanted hours.
-- Samples are included along side to demonstre how to make things work.
+- Samples are included along side to demonstrate usage.

 Install
 -------